smallblue2/Hako/docs/functional-spec/FS.md

 Users with poor internet connections might experience issues with task synchronisation or progress reporting.

 ## 3. Functional Requirements

 In the following functional requirements, criticality is grouped into levels:

-* High - crucial for system to operation
+* High - crucial for system operation
 * Medium - not crucial for system operation
 * Low - stretch goal

-1 What must the system requirement?
-2 How does it meet these requirements?

 **\* Any functional requirements denoted with a star are associated with stretch goals**